Stuycs-K/final-project-4-jeremias-neto-manoel-pang-renxuan/WORKLOG.md

 continued ripping more assets from btd5 so that i have all the files ready to do a revamp on towers and damage

+### date 5/28/24

+small bugfixes on sidebar and monkey operation

+### date 5/29/24

+preparing for upgrade menu by adding upgrades to the dart monkey for testing, as well as some upgrade menu visual additions

+### date 5/30/24

+costs for each upgrade are now displayed, other small upgrade changes. the 8 main btd6 songs have been added, with a song randomizer

+### date 5/31/24

+upgrade menu added (testing tommorow) as wells as bgm bugfixes

+### date 6/1/24

+testing found some issues with upgrades, fixed those, continuing to add to my growing collection of sprites for later tower additions.

 ## GROUP MEMBER 2 Renxuan Pang